PlayFab/gsdk/UnrealPlugin/LinuxBuildsUE5.md

     * Recall, AzureUsername was displayed on the PlayFab developer portal, and imageName and tag where chosen by you earlier.
 * Back on the Playfab website, under the Server Details on the New Build page, click Refresh next to Container image.
 * Click the arrow button and you should be able to see and select the docker image you just uploaded with the respective tag.
+* In the Regions block, select a region close to you, and set both Standby and Max to 1 (just for testing)
 * In the Network block, set the Port Name field to ```UnrealServerGsdkHostPort```
     * It's mandatory to define the port that will be used to connect to your game server
     * Unreal GSDK contains code to read this port automatically, and internaly override the Unreal Server host port according to this value
     * It requires that the name of this port be set properly to ```UnrealServerGsdkHostPort```
+* Select **Add Build**, and wait for your build status to become **Deployed**

+# Navigation

+Many users will want to test their server by [connecting a game client](ThirdPersonClientConnect.md).

+Other users may optionally continue on to rebuild and redeploy their servers using [Linux containers](LinuxBuildsUE5.md).
+This reduces the server hosting costs for large scale deployment.

+Otherwise, you can return to the main [Unreal GSDK Plugin](README.md) guide.